rmaraqa/incident-response-and-systems/forensic-investigations/forensic-investigations/case-acme-bittorrent/README.md

 Case Overview

 This case involved a corporate digital forensic investigation into alleged copyright infringement within an enterprise environment.
-The investigation focused on determining whether an employee violated company policy by using peer-to-peer file sharing software within a virtualized system.
+The investigation focused on whether an employee violated company policy by using peer-to-peer file-sharing software on a virtualized system.

  Investigative Focus